shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ## Front-end with React.js
 Path: `/src/components/`

-React applications are broken into components like for example navigation bar, main page, footer of the webpage.
-React loads a single HTML page (`/public/index.html`) which is connected with all the components.
-That's the reason everything loads so fast in react.
+React applications are comprised of various components, for example a navigation bar, main page, webpage footer, etc. React loads a single HTML page (`/public/index.html`) which is then populated with all the components that are defined in the project.

 ![](../../../.gitbook/assets/dtube-7.png)